csgcmai/lqp_face/ReadMe.txt

 with command line arguments.
 Call run.py with '--help' flag to see all the available command line options.

-2.3 Demo
+**2.3.
+Demo:**
-However before running a thorough set of experiments we recommend you to run the demo script, i.e.
+However before running a thorough set of experiments we recommend you to run the demo script providing paths to ouput directory and input directory (LFWa folder) and number of experiments --- this argument for number of experiments is optional, by default demo script runs three experiments using LTP features --- to run in demo.py.
+E.g. to run demo.py with a set of 2  experiments we call it as follows:

-python demo.py path_to_output_dir path_to_LFWA_images_folder number_of_experiments

-E.g.

 python demo.py /tmp/experiments /data/lfwa 2

 This script will hopefully enable you to find out potential problems (if any) with your installation.
-This demo script will (by default) run three experiments using LTP features.
 Note that running the complete demo program requires a system with 3Gb memory and takes around 1.5 hours on an i7 machine.
 Running only two experiments takes around 8 minutes.
-See 'demo.py' for further details and options.
+See 'demo.py' for further details, options and possible configurations for other feature types.
 Once done you can run the demo notebook (demo.ipynb) to visualize the results.

 You can visualize the demo results directly without running the experiments by either running the demo-nb.html or running the provided demo notebook.
 We also provide some excerpts from our experiments notebook (see feat-exp-nb.html).

 Acknowledgements:
 =================